 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-I know I sometimes mention when I share salads that I’m not the hugest fan of plain salads.
-But with the right additions, even a simply green salad can be taken up a notch.
-And that’s definitely true for this classic French salad.
+I know I sometimes mention when I share salads that I'm not the hugest fan of plain salads.
+But with the right additions, even a simple handful of greens can be taken up a notch.
+And that's definitely true for this classic French salad.

 You’ll find this served as an appetizer across the country and it does indeed make a great start to many a meal.
 It’s also great when you aren’t quite sure what to make as it doesn’t require that many ingredients.